 You can’t get angry about it because it’s not in your control to control—you’re in their country now and that means getting used to the way they do things.
 If this kind of laid back lifestyle bothers you then no Latin America country is going to be compatible with your personality.
 If you don’t want to put up with manana land, probably the best countries to live are North America, UK, or Asia.
 But there goes your great cost of living.

 When waiting to get your Internet connected, you may wait up to two to four weeks.
 They may say that they’ll be out on a certain day, but never show up, or never call to say they can’t make it.
 HINT: Although if you know someone here who can go down to the Internet Company with you it may get them to get on the ball and connect your Internet sooner.
+UPDATE about Internet Service: January 2015 - the service is much, much better now; they even come out within a few days vs. not at all.

 If you’re waiting to have anything delivered like furniture or appliances, you may not get it delivered on your time schedule.
 If you’re having furniture custom built, here again, you may wait for weeks or months for them to finish your furniture.
 These things are all just a part of the Latin American way of life.
 No worries though, manana does come, even if it’s later than sooner.